BDC Hamburger Icon

 Open row

-Historically, the MBA, also known as a Master of Business Administration, has been the business degree for entrepreneurs and ambitious businessmen to get.
-Many of the best CEOs and high earners in some of the most successful companies have either done some postgraduate work or earned their MBA, which has made it a popular degree to pursue for decades.
+Historically, the MBA, also known as a Master of Business Administration, has been the business degree for entrepreneurs and ambitious businesspeople to get.
+Many top CEOs and high earners in some of the most successful companies have either done some postgraduate work or earned their MBA, which has made it a popular degree to pursue for decades.

-But telling a potential employer that you earned an MBA doesn’t have the same cache it used to, mostly because everyone wants one now.
+But today, telling a potential employer that you earned an MBA doesn’t have the same cache it used to, mostly because everyone has or wants one now.
 What once set the most skilled businesspeople apart is no longer unique.
-Let’s look at five reasons an MBA isn’t as prestigious as it once was and when it still makes sense to pursue one.
+Let’s look at some of the reasons an MBA isn’t as prestigious as it once was and when it still makes sense to pursue one.

 What is an MBA?

 Harvard introduced the Master of Business Administration degree in 1908.
 Today, an MBA is a graduate degree offered by business schools across the country.
-Many colleges now have online MBA programs too, with location no longer a barrier to obtaining such a degree.
+Many colleges now have online MBA programs, too, so location is no longer a barrier to obtaining such a degree.

 Regardless of whether you study in person or virtually, you can pursue your MBA part time or full time, and you have the option to specialize in specific areas of interest.
 For instance, you could focus on healthcare management, finance or business analytics.
 Some opt to pursue an MBA immediately after undergraduate coursework, while others return to school after time in the workforce.

-Traditionally, earning your MBA has been an excellent way to stand out to potential employers.
-Many people still see it as a requirement to reach a C-suite position at a large company.
-But does it make sense for most people in business?
+Traditionally, earning an MBA has been an excellent way to stand out to potential employers.
+Many people still see it as a requirement to reach a C-suite title at a large company.
+But does it make sense for most people in business today?
 Not necessarily.

 Did You Know?Did you know

 The cost of an MBA can vary greatly by school and specific program.
-According to The Economist and MBA.com, the average price for an executive MBA ranges from $62,000 to $213,000.
+According to the Education Data Initiative, the average price to earn an MBA is $56,850, but some schools charge more than $200,000.

 Why aren’t MBAs as prestigious as they once were?